OctopusDeploy/docs/docs/deployment-process/steps/community-step-templates.md

 After the step template has been installed, it will be available alongside the built-in step templates.

-## Add a Community Step Template From the Octopus Library
+## Add a community step template from the Octopus library

 1. In the Octopus Web Portal, navigate to **{{Library, Step Templates}}**.
 2. Click **BROWSE LIBRARY**.